 OH!
-YOU PRETTY THINGS: THE STORY OF BRITISH MUSIC & FASHION - BBC DOCUMENTARY FILM (2014)
+YOU PRETTY THINGS: THE STORY OF BRITISH MUSIC & FASHION (2014)

 Just how did Britain become the place where the best music goes with the most eye-catching styles?
 Lauren Laverne narrates a series about the love affair between our music and fashion, looking at how musicians and designers came up with the coolest and craziest looks and how we emulated our idols.